rustyconover/muid-rust/Readme.md

 Set the DIFFICULTY environment variable to the level of difficulty for the muids you'd like to find.

 Build the code using `cargo build --release` so you get an optimized build.
+You'll likely need to use a nightly version of rust.

 ```
 Muid Search Tool